Fuertes's parrot

 Fuertes's parrot (Hapalopsittaca fuertesi), also known as the indigo-winged parrot, is an Endangered species of bird in subfamily Arinae of the family Psittacidae, the African and New World parrots.
 It is endemic to Colombia.

-Taxomomy and systematics
+Taxonomy and systematics

 What is now Fuerte's parrot was at one time considered a subspecies of the rusty-faced parrot (H. amazonina).
 The two of them and the red-faced parrot (H. pyrrhops) form a superspecies.
 Fuerte's parrot is monotypic.

 The species' English name and specific epithet honor Louis Agassiz Fuertes, "one of the 'greats' of American bird art".

 Description

 Fuertes's parrot is about 23 to 24 cm long and weighs about 124 g.
 Adults have a thin red band just above the bill, an olive-yellow forecrown and face, a blue crown, and a green hindneck.
 Their upperparts are green with pale fringes on the mantle feathers.
 Their throat and breast are green with a golden-olive tinge and their belly, thighs, and undertail coverts are yellowish green; their belly has variable amounts of dull red.
 The bend of their wing and its leading edge are red, the median and greater coverts dark violet-blue, their primaries black with purplish blue edges, and their secondaries are mostly blue with some green edges.
 Their underwing coverts are crimson and the rest of their wing's underside is greenish blue.
 Their tail is blue with red on the inner webs of the central feathers; the tail is duller below than above.
 Their bill is horn-colored with a darker base to the mandible, their eyes yellowish, and their legs and feet dark gray.